simonplant/intent-trader/IAA-architecture-best-practices.md

 Success requires treating the system as critical financial infrastructure from day one, with comprehensive monitoring, robust error handling, and clear audit trails.
 The recommended three-phase approach enables rapid initial deployment while building toward a production-ready system capable of handling real capital.

 The convergence of proven architectural patterns from both AI and financial domains, combined with careful attention to operational excellence, provides a clear path from prototype to production.
 Organizations that invest in proper infrastructure, security, and compliance considerations while maintaining focus on user experience through natural language interfaces will capture the significant opportunities in AI-driven trading.

+---

+## First Principles for Elite IAA Chat Apps (<1ms, Chat-Native)

+### 1. Single Responsibility, End-to-End
+- Each intent handler does one thing: parse, act, return response.
+- No global state, no side effects—context flows in, result flows out.
+- All business logic is visible and local—nothing hidden in frameworks.

+### 2. State is Explicit and Minimal
+- Context/state is always passed, never assumed.
+- Use flat, string-serializable context ("key:value|key2:value2"), never nested dicts/JSON if you can avoid it.
+- Stateless as possible, but easy to hydrate/rehydrate from a single string.

+### 3. Flat, Unambiguous Routing
+- One flat map from intent to handler—no dynamic dispatch, no magic.
+- Intent detection is cheap: direct string/regex match (not NLP, no network calls, no model roundtrip).

+### 4. Zero Bloat, Zero Dependencies
+- Pure Python stdlib (or whatever host language) only.
+- One file, one class, one mapping.
+- No external calls, frameworks, or overhead.
+- "The best code is no code.
+The second best is little code."

+### 5. All Latency Comes from User/AI, Never the App
+- No blocking I/O, network calls, or expensive computation.
+- Every handler runs in constant time, scales with number of intents not input length.
+- Response time is always <<1ms in-memory.

+### 6. Everything Testable and Debuggable Instantly
+- Handlers can be tested as pure functions: (message, context) → (response, new_context)
+- Debug mode is always available: can print/return why a message matched or not.
+- Print context after every transition.

+### 7. Designed for Chat-Native Usage
+- Responses are clear, concise, and readable as a chat reply.
+- No blocky UI, no multi-step modals—conversational flow always.
+- Handles are single-turn or guided multi-turn, never "wizard flows".

+### 8. Everything Evolves By Addition, Not Mutation
+- New handlers are added, never hacked onto old ones.
+- New context keys are only added as required.
+- Legacy flows never broken by new intent unless explicitly replaced.

+### 9. All Language is Human-First, Domain-Specific
+- The app speaks your user's language—not generic "command", but "analyze dp", "scale in", "move stop", "review day".
+- No jargon, no "dev words", only the terms of the business domain.

+### 10. Ownership and Readability
+- The whole app is readable and ownable by a single person in a single sitting.
+- No magic, no "framework rot", no hidden config.
+- You can hand it to future-you or any new team member and they can trace every transition in minutes.

+---

+## The Mantra:

+**"Stateless, bloatless, chat-first, human-native."**
+No latency, no magic, all business logic exposed.